 Pricing for rides and attractions at i City Theme Park in Kuala Lumpur

 This table from the official i City site lists their walk-in prices for the individual attractions in the theme park:

 SnoWalk i City

-SnoWalk claim to be the largest snow park in Malaysia.
+SnoWalk claims to be the largest indoor snow park in Malaysia.